Lonesome mountain Gross Bessillon

 Flowering Phlomis lychnite above the Gorge de Cinq Heures

 For the next few minutes we stay on the road up to the first hairpin bend, where hikers can descend straight ahead.
 In front of us the terrain becomes more chaotic, the southern flank now consists of individual rocks and towers in the forest.
-Before we can have a closer look at this area, we have to stay on the asphalt road for about 250 meters.
+Before we can have a closer look at this area, we have to stay on the asphalt road for about 250 metres.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.